scylladb/scylladb/docs/cql/types.rst

     UPDATE images SET tags = { 'kitten', 'cat', 'lol' } WHERE name = 'cat.jpg';

-Note that Scylla does not distinguish an empty set from a missing value, thus assigning an empty set (``{}``) to a set is the same as deleting it.
+Note that ScyllaDB does not distinguish an empty set from a missing value, thus assigning an empty set (``{}``) to a set is the same as deleting it.

 Further, sets support: